TSMC sees weak global economic growth over next year

+BRIEF-Korea Business News to pay annual dividend as 80 won/share for FY 2016

+* Says it plans to pay annual cash dividend as 80 won/share for FY 2016, to shareholders of record on Dec.
+31, 2016

-TAIPEI TSMC, the world's top contract chip maker, expects weak growth in the global economy over the next 12 months, its chairman said on Wednesday.
+TAIPEI Oct 12 TSMC , the world's top contract chip maker, expects weak growth in the global economy over the next 12 months, its chairman said on Wednesday.

 "You can be assured that the economies of Europe, the U.S., Japan and China will not be good over the next year," chairman Morris Chang said at a business event.